 Since I already knew a lot about adoption, I had heard through the years of several agencies and their reputations.
 The agency I went with was The Gladney Center for Adoption and I chose them for several reasons:

-The Gladney Center for Adoption is extremely well known and has many years experience in the adoption process.
+The Gladney Center for Adoption is extremely well known and has many years of experience in the adoption process.
 They diligently screen any person that is interested in adopting a child through their agency, which made me feel safe.
 I trusted that any person or couple that would be put in front of me would be a sound option worth considering.
 At the time I was considering adoption, they had a dorm for expectant mothers and I knew that would be an excellent support system and encouraging environment for me to be in during this journey.
 I also knew other Gladney adoptees.

 The most impactful reason was that The Gladney Center for Adoption has an outstanding and progressive post-adoption team that offers a lot of services and resources.
 I didn’t know then, but seven years down the road, they would be my rock.
 I was able to utilize support groups, counseling, scholarships, and the staff became my cheerleaders in life.
 They are constantly paying attention to how modern adoption is shifting and what that means for post-adoption.
 They have embraced change with such flexibility and grace.
 That alone is so important for birth mothers, adoptees, and adoptive parents: having support after placement.